JetBrains/guide/site/java/tutorials/working-with-the-terminal/urls-and-stack-traces-terminal-window/index.md

 topics: []
 author: hs
 subtitle: >-
-  File names link back to the project and you can click on URLs in the terminal window
+  File names link back to the project and you can click on URLs in the terminal. window
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/tlEkrWU0d1M?start=299"